periklispap/healthcare_dataset_analytics/README.md

 - MySQL Workbench
 - SQL

+## How to run
+Run the scripts in this order:
+1. sql/01_load_raw.sql
+2. sql/02_build_clean.sql
+3. sql/03_kpi_queries.sql

+Note: Update the CSV file path in the load script before execution.

 ## Notes
 This project uses synthetic data and focuses on analytics logic rather than real-world hospital reporting.